Mary Higgins Clark: Early career

 One of her professors at NYU told the class they should develop plot ideas by reading newspapers and asking themselves prompts such as, "Suppose...?" and "What if...?"
 She has said that she still gets many of her ideas by utilizing said prompts, along with "Why?".
-For her first NYU writing assignment she used this method to expand her own experiences into a short story called "Stowaway" about a stewardess who finds a stowaway from Czechoslovakia on her plane.
+For her first NYU writing assignment she used this method to expand her own experiences into a short story called "Stowaway" about a flight attendant who finds a stowaway from Czechoslovakia on her plane.
 Although her professor offered high praise for the story, Higgins Clark was continually frustrated in her attempts to find a publisher.
 Finally, in 1956, after six years and forty rejections, Extension Magazine agreed to purchase the story for $100.

 While those six years were devoid of professional milestones, on a personal level Higgins Clark and her husband were very busy.
 Their first child, Marilyn, was born nine months after their wedding, with Warren Jr. arriving thirteen months later.
 A third child, David, was born two years after his brother.
 Two months after Higgins Clark's short story sold, the fourth baby made her appearance and was promptly named Carol, after the heroine in her mother's story.
 After selling that first short story, Higgins Clark began regularly finding homes for her works.
 Through the writer's workshop she met an agent, Patricia Schartle Myrer, who represented Higgins Clark for twenty years until her retirement.
 They became such good friends that Higgins Clark named her fifth and last child for her.
 While Warren worked and Higgins Clark wrote, they encouraged their children to find ways to earn money as well, with all five children eventually taking professional acting and modeling jobs.
 Young Patty served as a Gerber Baby, while David was featured in a national United Way ad.
 Higgins Clark herself filmed a television commercial for Fab laundry detergent.
 The commercial, which aired during the I Love Lucy show, earned her enough money that she and Warren were able to take a trip to Hawaii.

 In 1959, Warren Clark was diagnosed with severe angina, and, although he curtailed his activities on his doctor's order, he suffered three heart attacks within the next five years, each time returning from the hospital in poorer health.
 After the last heart attack in 1964, they felt that Warren would be unable to work again, so Higgins Clark called a friend who wrote scripts for radio shows to see if there were any job openings.
 The day that she accepted a job writing the radio segment "Portrait of a Patriot," Warren suffered a fatal heart attack.
-His mother, who was visiting at the time, collapsed at his bedside upon discovering that he was dead.
+His mother, who was visiting at the time, collapsed dead at his bedside upon discovering that he had died.
 In one night, Higgins Clark lost both her husband and her mother-in-law.